Menu

 HIV-positive applicants will undergo a medical exam, which may include tests to determine the current CD4 count and viral load.

-The insurer will also want to know when the applicant was first diagnosed with HIV, history of Hepatitis B or Hepatitis C, and drug use.
+The insurer will also want to know when the applicant was first diagnosed with HIV, their history of Hepatitis B or Hepatitis C, and their drug use.
 The insurance company will use this information to assess the premium rates.

 Symptoms and Treatment of HIV